xraypy/xraylarch/_sources/installation.rst.txt

 Installing with the `GetLarch.sh` and `GetLarch.bat` scripts
 ======================================================================

-This method is recommended for those who are relatively comfortable using a command-line, and is helpful for debugging cases where the binary installer has failed.
+This method is recommended on Linux, and for those who are relatively comfortable using a command-line, and is helpful for debugging cases where the binary installer has failed.
 The approach here is basically to run a script that follows the steps that the binary installer should follow, but is likely to give more useful error messages if something goes wrong.
-On Linux and MacOS, there are also command-line options.

 To install with this method, download and execute one of the following:

    - `GetLarch.sh`_ for Linux and Mac OSX
    - `GetLarch.bat`_ for Windows